Welcome to Abort67’s privacy notice.

 EDUCATIONAL DISPLAY FILMING – The Use of Body Worn Video/Audio Cameras

-EDUCATIONAL TRUCK DISPLAY FILMING – Security cameras
+EDUCATIONAL TRUCK DISPLAY FILMING – Video/Audio Cameras

 From time to time we will process your information or pass it to a third party with whom Abort67 has a Data Processor Agreement in place to facilitate the above activities, for example to a mailing house who send out newsletters on behalf of Abort67, or a payment processing company who handles electronic donations.